Hyaluronic injections for Knee Osteoarthritis: Good or bad?

 Side-Effects and Reactions

-A more recent study compiled 89 studies on hyaluronic acid.
-This study found that hyaluronic acid supplementation to the knee produced minimal to non-existent results when it came to pain and function in knee osteoarthritis patients.(17)
+A recent study compiled 89 studies on hyaluronic acid.
+This study found that hyaluronic acid supplementation to the knee produced minimal to non-existent results when it came to pain and function in knee osteoarthritis patients.(8)

 In this systematic review of 89 randomized medical trials that was summarized in the medical publication Medscape, doctors compared hyaluronic acid injections to a sham or to non-intervention patients.
 There were a total of 12,667 patients where the primary measure was pain intensity and the secondary measure was physical functioning.